Bansari96/Machine_Learning_Microservice_API/README.md

 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---